Comparing Flued Gas Heaters vs Unflued Portable Gas Heaters – Reviews

 Minimum Room Sizing

-Some States specifiy the minimum room sizing (volume of room in M³) and minimum ventilation requirements for unflued heaters.
+Some States specify the minimum room sizing (volume of room in M³) and minimum ventilation requirements for unflued gas heaters (portable gas heaters).

-Minimum room sizing also varies between thermostatically controlled and manually controlled heaters.
+Minimum room sizing also varies between thermostatically controlled and manually controlled gas heaters.

-Portable heaters should not be used in bedrooms, bathrooms or hallways.
+Portable gas heaters should not be used in bedrooms, bathrooms or hallways.

 All installations must comply with Australian Standard AS5601 – Gas Installations.